Piraeus Visit on 22 July 2019

 The ELENA F having docked in Piraeus.
 She has spent her entire career on the Piraeus-Salamina line, except during the 2013 season, when she was sent to the Sporades in order to operate on the Glyfa-Skiathos line.
 She returned to her usual service to Salamina the following summer, and has since been remaining there.

 The spectacular WORLDCHAMPION JET seen in Piraeus, after having returned from Syros during the afternoon.
 For the 2019 season, she replaced the CHAMPION JET 1, which was operating on the Piraeus-Mykonos-Naxos-Santorini line since 2017.
 When the WORLDCHAMPION JET entered service, the island of Syros was added to the itinerary.
-The CHAMPION JET 1 spent the summer of 2019 under charter to Spanish company Naviera Armas.
+The CHAMPION JET 1 spent the summer of 2019 under charter to the Spanish company Naviera Armas.

 In the meantime, her fleetmate, the TERA JET, is seen returning to her docking spot in Piraeus.
 Owned by Sea Jets since 2014, she spent her first season on a new service introduced by her company that summer, on the Piraeus-Paros-Ios-Santorini line.